netdata/netdata/README.md

   Feedback, especially issues and bug reports, is invaluable.
 It steers us towards a more resilient and efficient product.
 This, too, isn't a revenue source but is pivotal for our project's evolution.

 - **Anonymous Telemetry Insights**<br/>
-  Users who leave anonymous telemetry enabled, help us make data informed decisions in refining and enhancing Netdata.
+  Users who keep anonymous telemetry enabled, help us make data informed decisions in refining and enhancing Netdata.
 This isn't a revenue stream, but knowing which features are used and how, contributes in building a better product for everyone.

 We don't monetize, directly or indirectly, users' or "device heuristics" data.
 Any data collected from community members are exclusively used for the purposes stated above.